1. 1. Which laws are applicable regarding advertising of medicines and medical devices?

 • Any advertising to persons qualified to use medical devices must include the relevant information compatible with their specific needs.

-• Medical sales representatives must have sufficient knowledge to be able to provide appropriate information about the medical devices they promote.
+• Medical devices sales representatives must have sufficient knowledge to be able to provide appropriate information about the medical devices they promote.

 6. What are the main restrictions applicable to the advertising of medicines and medical devices to healthcare professionals?